-I believe in storytelling.
-I believe in awkward honesty, making mistakes and trusting your journey.
+My name is GG and I believe that storytelling heals.
+I also believe in awkward honesty, making mistakes and trusting your journey.

-I thought I would take a huge leap of faith that would change my life drastically, then I'd sit back and watch everything fall into place.
+I've also tried many things that I didn't like and/or didn't work at all.
+It's been a journey of trial and error and wins and losses.
+I remember thinking that I would take the leap of faith and it would change my life drastically, then I'd sit back and watch everything fall into place.

 My plan was to leap, but I didn't think much about what would happen next.
 I just knew that if I didn't leap, I'd be pushed and I didn't want that to be my story.
 I was tired of chasing appearances and a lifestyle that my heart didn't want.

 Along the way I've learned to fall more gracefully.
-It's not a one time thing.
-You fall.
-You bounce.
-You soar.
-It becomes a dance.
 Every time you are lifted up and every time you drop, you gain wisdom that expands your mind and opens your heart.
 How you fall becomes part of your artistry and your growth.
 If only we could see falling as a sign of progress.

 Falling off the pedestal allows you to be free.